Road to Kandahar

 He nodded.
 “Follow me.
 Not too close.
 And hide if you see anyone.”

 Cricket frowned at his words as she waited where he left her.
 She remained standing in place until he reached about twenty paces in front.
 Then she stepped forward, two paces to his one.
 After walking several blocks, the streets still sat eerily vacant.
 He paused and knocked on a door, then went inside.
 As she walked up to the front of the building, she saw the door sat opened.
 Inside an array of clothing was hung on rods.

 It looked like a clothing store.
 But it didn’t sit in the market area.
 She eyed Gunny shuffling through the material and asking the owner questions in words she did not understand.
 He saw her at the door and carried pieces of clothing which he draped over her, checking its length and width.
 He also bought another pakol.

 Gunny pointed to the back.
 “There’s the dressing room, Sanders.
 Get in and put your clothes on.”

 “If they find your dinky little fatigue uniform anywhere, you’re right, it won’t be funny.
 Get rid of the uniform.”

 Cricket carried the bundle of Afghan clothing into a dressing room.
 She looked around the small enclosure seeing mirrors on all four sides.
 Since she wasn’t familiar with how to wear the articles, she tried conjuring up an image from memory to fit the pieces together.

 After ten minutes she heard Gunny’s voice.
 “Are you ready, Sanders?”

-Her light blonde hair still sat in the chignon on her crown.
+Her hair still sat in the chignon on her crown.
 And she still wore her hijab over it.
 She placed the pakol on her head and stepped out of the dressing room.
 “I’m ready.”

 “Not with the scarf, you’re not.”